usnistgov/nestor/docs/how_to_guide/tutorial.rst

 -  If the menu option for "Auto-populate" -> "From 1gram Vocab" is chosen, the user is then presented with the "Composition" of the 2 gram, which are composed of two 1 gram tokens.
+The other options are currently under development (**COMING SOON!**).

 |image191|
 |image192|